-For most people, acute hepatitis C will develop into a chronic condition that does require treatment.
-Since the virus often doesn’t produce symptoms until after liver damage occurs, it’s important to get tested for it if you think you might’ve been exposed.
+Since the virus often doesn’t produce symptoms until after more significant liver damage occurs, it’s important to get tested for hepatitis C if you think you might have been exposed.

-In the past, chronic hepatitis C was treated with a combination of ribavirin and interferon.
-Rather than directly attacking the virus, these drugs worked by boosting the activity of your immune system.
-The immune system would then kill the virus.
+Rather than just directly attacking the virus, these two medications also worked by enhancing the activity of the person’s immune system.
+The immune system would then try to kill the virus.

 The goal of this treatment was to rid your body of the virus.
 These medications had a variable cure rate and could have significant side effects.